psi1703/RaspberryPi/README.md

 7. Verify the device before field deployment.
 8. Deploy the prepared device in the field.

-This project is not designed around downloading packages in the field.
 All required packages should be installed during lab preparation.

 ---